Goals, Objectives, Planned Activities and Roadmap

 3. Leave a Testimonial;

-4. Contribute to reports and analysis, including a future version of this Case for a Coalition for a Baruch Plan for AI v.1, and its appendixes, to be expected every 4-6 months.
+4. Contribute to reports and analysis, including a future version of this Case for a Coalition for a Baruch Plan for AI (v.1) PDF and its appendixes, to be expected every 4-6 months.

-5. Join us as Speaker at our virtual and hybrid events in Geneva and online, including the Harnessing AI Risk Summit in April 2025, small virtual pre-summits, and future editions of the Summit;
+5. Join us as Speaker at our virtual and hybrid events in Geneva and online, including the Harnessing AI Risk Summit in Spring 2025, small virtual pre-summits, and future editions of the Summit;

 6. Donate to the Coalition;